Note

 This system allows developers to use whichever verb feels most natural while maintaining executable uniqueness through the [verb group + name] constraint.

-I’ve decided to significantly reduce the number of default verb groups to focus on the most common actions with the most semantic clarity.
+I’ve significantly reduced the number of default verb groups to focus on the most common actions with the most semantic clarity.
 See the flow documentation for the latest default list.

 Context Awareness